mongodb/docs/source/includes/iterate_all.rst

      - id: shell
        content: |

-         By default, the shell will only show the first set of documents and return a cursor.
+         By default, the shell will only show the first 20 documents and return a cursor.
 This is adequate when the result set only contains a few documents.